pendo-io/acme-books-workshop/docs/tasks/step-3.md

 />
 ```

 Your webpage should not have changed, and should still show the book title and page count.
+If you're confused or want to know more, ask us!

-If you want to add more details to your component, try it out in <span><a href="./step-4.md">step 3.1</a></span>.
+If you want to add more details to your component, try it out in <span><a href="./step-3-1.md">step 3.1</a></span>.
 If you want to start styling your page, click next step!

-### v) notes
-Thinking back to the [anatomy of the v-card component](https://vuetifyjs.com/en/components/cards/#anatomy), we're using the `subtitle` element to tell our card what to show.
-In this case we're using the variable `pageCount` as our `:subtitle` property.</br>
-If you're confused or want to know more, ask us!

 <hr style="margin-top: 32px">
 <div style="display: flex; justify-content: space-between; margin-top: 16px; font-weight: bold; font-size: 16px">